-Timeline was added in the Windows 10 April 2018 Update.
-It’s an extension of Task View, and allows you to see what you were working on yesterday, or up to 30 days ago, and very quickly load that document, image or website.
+Windows 10's Timeline was added in the Windows 10 April 2018 Update.
+Housed within Task View, it allows you to gain a quick overview of what you were working on, with support for up to 30 days of history.

 Where can I find Timeline?